Learning From Mistakes Of Life

-Another reason we fear mistakes is that they allow others to see our weaknesses.
+Another reason we fear learning from mistakes is that they allow others to see our weaknesses.
 Most

 times when you make a mistake, we feel like the whole world is watching, even though there may only be a few people aware of your misstep.
 We equate these mistakes with being less of a person, rather than just a natural part of the learning process.
-It you never made a mistake, you have never tried anything new and if you have never felt angry, upset, and embarrassed about a mistake then you have never lived.
-It is not a weakness to try, in fact the ability to fail, evaluate why it happened, make adjustments and try anew should be the backbone of any great educational system.
+If you never made a mistake, you have never tried anything new and if you have never felt angry, upset, and embarrassed about a mistake then you have never lived.
+It is not a weakness to try, in fact, the ability to fail, evaluate why it happened, make adjustments and try anew should be the backbone of any great educational system.
 That is the learning process that can carry over into every aspect of your life.
 You will never really learn if you don’t look honestly at your mistakes and take the lessons that each will give you.
+Learning from mistakes is a talent.

 Mistakes in Controlled Situations